nding17/jupyslides/README.md

 * ### Step 1 - Export the PPT in image format
   The essential mechanism of this package is that you are displaying images instead of displaying the PPT itself.
 Therefore, the most critical step is to export your PPT in image format.

   Luckily, if you are working with Microsoft PowerPoint, you can export your PPT internally by clicking the following tabs in your PPT menu: ```File > Export... > File Format > PNG > Save Every Slide > Export```.
 By doing so, PowerPoint will automatically generate a folder whose name is the same as your PPT file name.
-Inside this folder, each slide is exported as a ```.png``` image file.
+Inside this folder, each slide is exported as a ```.png``` image file. *When exporting images, to maximize resolution, make ```Width=2999```*.

   Notice that, the name of each image file ends with a number - this is critical as it tells the tool the sequence of the slides, for example, ```Slide1.png```, ```Slide2.png```, ```Slide3.png``` etc. The slides will then be sorted in ascending order.